Student Behavioral Misconduct Policy and Procedures

 - A complaint is filed or report of wrongdoing is received and forward to the Student Conduct Officer.

-- An accused student receives written notice of alleged violation(s) from the Student Conduct Officer.
+- An accused student ("respondent") and the alleged victim ("complainant"), when applicable, receives written notice of alleged violation(s) from the Student Conduct Officer.

-- An investigation is conducting into the alleged violation(s).
-This includes an opportunity for the accused student to present all information they would like considered in the determination process.
+- An investigation is conducted into the alleged violation(s).
+This includes an opportunity for the parties to present all information they would like considered in the investigation and determination process.

-- If a student is found responsible for a violation of policy, corresponding sanctions are assessed.
+- If a respondent is found responsible for a violation of policy, corresponding sanctions are assessed.

-- The student receives written notice of the outcome of the investigation from the Student Conduct Officer.
+- The respondent receives written notice of the outcome of the investigation and any corresponding disciplinary action from the Student Conduct Officer.

 Behavioral Conduct Disciplinary Process and Procedures